shivdeepak/notes.shiv.info/_posts/2025-04-19-simple-typescript-project-setup.markdown

 If you want to build a minimal web app with a frontend, you can use [vite](https://vite.dev/) by running `npm create vite@latest <project-name>`.

-In this post, I am going to cover how to build a simple typescript project scaffold.
-This is quite useful if you want to create a pure typescript project without any boilerplate.
+In this post, I am going to cover how to build a simple TypeScript Node.js project scaffold.
+This is quite useful if you want to create a pure TypeScript project without any boilerplate.

 ### Initialize a Node.js Project